Secretly easy & creamy risotto!

 • Heat the Veggies and Rice: Sauté oil and onions in a large pot or Dutch oven over medium heat.
 Add garlic and continue sautéing for another minute.
 Reduce heat to medium low and add rice.
 Stir for 1-2 minutes.

-1 Tbsp. oil, 1 small sweet onion, 2 cloves garlic, 1 ¼ cups Arborio rice
+1 tablespoon olive oil, 1 small sweet onion, 2 garlic cloves, 1 ¼ cups Arborio rice

 • Stir in the Broth: Add ½-1 cup at a time of warmed broth.
 Stir continuously and add next amount once liquid is almost completely absorbed.
 Repeat this process over the course of 25 minutes.